Identifying Risk In BDCs - The Apollo Example

 (14) An NII/TII ratio over 50%.
 Passes with a superior record.

-(15) A better than sector average trend in "gains".
+(15) A better than sector average trend in "gains."
 AINV has negative gains in 10 out of the last 11 quarters.
 This is a big Fail.

-(16) Influence on NAV of secondary offerings or share buy-backs.
+(16) Influence on NAV of secondary offerings or share buybacks.
 Not that applicable.

-(17) Reports Debt/EBITDA and interest coverage ratio numbers on its portfolio companies.
+(17) Reports debt/EBITDA and interest coverage ratio numbers on its portfolio companies.
 Yes to both.
 Transparency is excellent for a long period of time.

 (18) Transparency on the amount of accelerated amortization of upfront fees.
 Transparency on this is good for a long period of time.